aubreyrjones/lemon-py/README.md

   grammar into a loadable python module, and (optionally/usually) install that to the current user's local python packages.

-  * `--terminals` - builds the grammar, and prints out a skeleton lexer definition.
+  * `--terminals` - runs lemon on the input file and prints out a skeleton lexer definition.

-  * `--debug` - instead of building intermediate files into a temporary directory, drop the files into the current working directory (but also still install the package).
+  * `--debug` - build and install as normal, except instead of building intermediate files into a temporary directory, drop the files into the current working directory.

+  * `--nobuild` - put the entire Python module source together, but don't call the compiler on it.
+Best used with `--debug`.

   * `--noinstall` - build the grammar, but skip the step where it's installed to the user's path.
 Best used with `--debug`.

+  * `--unicode` - enable partial support for input languages needing unicode-aware regex.
+(See the section at the end of this readme for a better idea of what this does.)

   * `--cpp DIR` - instead of building a Python parser module, output an implementation file and clean header into the indicated